TheEnbyperor/bbc-c/bbcvm/instruction_set.md

-# 16-bit virtual machine for the 6502 - Instruction set
+# 32-bit virtual machine for the 6502 - Instruction set

 ## Registers

 There are 16 registers available R0-R15.
 Each register is 32-bits long.

 A few registers have special purposes.
-Note the base pointer and return register are not enforced anywhere in the VM, they are just convention.
+Note the base pointer and return register are not enforced anywhere in the VM, they are merely convention.

 | Register | Purpose                |
 | -------- | ---------------------- |